kharchenkolab/pagoda2/vignettes/pagoda2.walkthrough.md

 # Pagoda2 Walkthrough

-# Introduction
+# Overview

-This walkthrough will guide you over the analysis of a single-cell RNA-seq sample with pagoda.
-We will start with loading and quality controlling the dataset.
+This walkthrough will guide you through the analysis of single-cell RNA-seq with pagodaw.
+We will begin with loading the dataset and performing QC.
 Then we will process the dataset with pagoda2 and finally generate an interactive web application for interactive exploration of the dataset.

 # Analysis